The Boldons: Housing and environment

 The Boldons form part of the suburban fringe of South Tyneside and are completely surrounded by green belt.

 There are conservation areas within the historic village centres of East and West Boldon.
-East Boldon is considered the more affluent sought after area of the Boldons.
-With a reputation competing with nearby Cleadon, East Boldon attracts a young professional family market and residents to this day have created a very much desired family, village environment.
+East Boldon is served by its own Metro station, providing residents with easy access to Newcastle Airport, Sunderland, and Newcastle Central, making it a sought-after home for commuters.

 The three schools are very much sought after; they provide nursery, infants (East Boldon Infant School) and juniors (East Boldon Junior School), which work together via the PTA.
 The Friends of East Boldon Parks hold annual community events, such as Party in the Park and Halloween trails.
 The East Boldon Scouts is one of the largest in the UK with over 200 attendees.
 House prices are higher than the national average, due to gentrification.

 Despite the relatively small geographical area, there are a significant number of older buildings considered as being of architectural merit including churches, public houses and former country houses, as well as modern additions.
 St. Nicholas' Church in West Boldon is a Grade I listed building; much of the stonework dates from the thirteenth century, but the foundation of the building dates from the Saxon period.

 The area includes a wide range of housing styles, from Edwardian villas to Victorian terraces, post-war housing to more recent smaller-scale developments.
 The first street built in Boldon Colliery was Cross Row (also known as Sinkers Row) which was constructed to house the men who were initially employed to sink the shaft.
 Several years later, other major housing projects were started and terraced housing such as that at Arnold Street and Charles Street were built.

 After the colliery was closed, the former industrial land lay derelict for many years.
 In 2000, Colliery Wood was created with over 2,500 trees planted; it is popular with the local community and provides a habitat for animals such as pheasants, squirrels, woodpeckers and otters.
 Colliery Wood provides six new paths, which are also suitable for cycling and link to East Boldon, and Brockley Whins and Whiteleas in nearby South Shields.

 Boldon Flats is another site important for nature conservation, which contains an area of damp pasture.
 The flats are flooded from each October to March, attracting a wide array of bird life and a large population of common frogs.

 West Boldon Lodge, constructed by the National Grid, is situated amongst a range of habitats, including wetland, grassland and woodland.
 Locally rare orchids are present at one site.

 The River Don traverses Boldon and is the last stronghold of water voles in South Tyneside.